arqamrp/stochoptimtests/temp/proposal.md

 Co-mentor name(s) and email(s): HW Borchers, hwborchers@gmail.com, Paulo Cortez, pcortez@dsi.uminho.pt

 Have you been in touch with the mentors?
 When and how?
-Yes, I have been in touch with the mentors since March 2, and we have corresponded consistently through email.
+I have been in touch with the mentors since March 2, and we have corresponded consistently through email.

 ## Coding Plan and Methods